pojntfx/pojde/README.md

 🚧 This project is WIP.
 Please use the [original pojde](https://github.com/pojntfx/pojde) until this reaches a stable level. 🚧

-`pojde` is a headless development environment with web access for all components, which can be installed, configured and managed by using `pojdectl`, it's management tool.
+`pojde` is a headless development environment with web access for all components, which can be installed, configured and managed using `pojdectl`, it's management tool.

 - Based on Debian
 - Interactive configuration
-- Languages (toolchain, VSCode & Jupyter Lab extensions) are configurable
+- Modular language packs (toolchains, VSCode & Jupyter Lab extensions)
-- Tools (browsers, CLIs etc.) are configurable
+- Modular toolpacks (browsers, CLIs etc.)
 - <1 GB base image size (<3 minutes to download on DSL or <15 seconds to download on Gigabit)
 - <1 minute installation time
-- Runs on both `amd64` and `arm64`
+- Runs on both `amd64` and `arm64` processors
 - Includes multiple services; see [Usage](#usage)

 ## Installation